learning-zone/javascript-basics/README.md

 #### Q. ***Why do we need callbacks?***

 The callbacks are needed because javascript is a event driven language.
 That means instead of waiting for a response javascript will keep executing while listening for other events.

-Let's take an example with first function invoking an API call(simulated by setTimeout) and next function which logs the message.
+Let us take an example with first function invoking an API call(simulated by setTimeout) and next function which logs the message.

 ```javascript
 function firstFunction() {
   // Simulate a code delay